 How It Feels

-The blood sample is taken from a vein in your arm.
-An elastic band is wrapped around your upper arm.
-It may feel tight.
-You may feel nothing at all from the needle, or you may feel a quick sting or pinch.
+When a blood sample is taken, you may feel nothing at all from the needle.
+Or you might feel a quick sting or pinch.

-There is very little chance of a problem from having a blood sample is taken, a small bruise may form at the site.
+There is very little chance of having a problem from this test.
+When a blood sample is taken, a small bruise may form at the site.

-- For organ or tissue transplants, the results of tissue type show whether the donated tissue matches.
+- For organ or tissue transplants, the results of tissue type tests show whether the donated tissue matches.
 The antigen pattern match is different for each type of transplant.
 For example, the match for a bone marrow transplant needs to be closer than the match needed for a kidney transplant.

 - If an antigen related to a disease is found, that disease is likely to be present.